blarghie/blarghie.github.io/_posts/2015-05-26-patch-redesign.markdown

 ---

 <div class="text-block">
 At Patch we kept testing various homepage designs to see what drove the most clicks.
-As the brand evolved so did the homepage.<br /><br />
+As the brand evolved so did the homepage.
+Patch is a local news site, it was envioned to be an online bulletin board for communities. <br /><br />
 </div>

 <div class="images">